Reshape NCG's neutrino sector using quantum-group symmetry. Ties it to condensate physics.

 §2.5 · Evidence

-- The deformed Hopf algebra framework for flavor mixing was developed independently by Blasone-Vitiello and collaborators before the NCG application; its mathematical consistency is established in that prior literature
+- The support here is mathematical rather than experimental.
+The deformed Hopf algebra framework for flavor mixing was developed independently by Blasone-Vitiello and collaborators before the NCG application, and its mathematical consistency is established in that prior literature

 - Embedding the deformation in the NCG spectral triple does not break the existing spectral triple axioms, making the extension internally consistent with the Connes-Chamseddine program